Walla Walla Valley AVA

-The Walla Walla Valley AVA is an American Viticultural Area located within Washington state and extending partly into the northeastern corner of Oregon.
+Walla Walla Valley is an American Viticultural Area (AVA) located within Washington state and extending partly into the northeastern corner of Oregon.
 The wine region is entirely included within the larger Columbia Valley AVA.
-In addition to grapes, the area produces sweet onions, wheat and strawberries.
-After the Yakima Valley AVA, the Walla Walla AVA has the second highest concentration of vineyards and wineries in Washington State.
+In addition to grapes, the area produces sweet onions, wheat and strawberries After the Yakima Valley AVA, the Walla Walla AVA has the second highest concentration of vineyards and wineries in Washington State.
 Walla Walla hosts about 140 wineries.
+The area was recognized on March 7, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Richard L Small, President of the Walla Walla Valley Winegrowers Association, for the establishment of a viticultural area in southeast Washington and northeast Oregon, east of Lake Wallula, to be known as "Walls Walls Valley".
+At the time, the Walla Walla Valley viticultural area was approximately 178560 acre with two bonded wineries and about 60 acre from several vineyards.

 Name

-The area is named after the Walla Walla river valley.
+The area is named after the Walla Walla River which flows through the valley into Walla Walla County, Washington.
+The Walla Walla Valley has been known as such since it was settled in the 1850s, even prior to the creation of the states of Oregon and Washington.

 Geography and climate

 The soils of the Walla Walla Valley consist largely of wind-deposited loess, which provides good drainage for vines.
 The area receives minimal rainfall and thus relies on irrigation.
 The 200-day-long growing season is characterized by hot days and cool nights.
 The valley is prone to sudden shifts in temperature as cold air comes down from the Blue Mountains and is trapped in the Snake and Columbia river valleys.
 While generally cooler than the surrounding Columbia Valley AVA, temperatures in the winter time can drop to -20 °F. Most of the region is in hardiness zone 7a.

 The southern part of Walla Walla Valley extends into the state of Oregon and is one of the warmer wine growing regions in that state, after the Rogue Valley.
 Syrah is a major planting in this area.